 The establishment is licensed by the HTA under the Human Tissue Act 2004 for the storage of relevant material for use for scheduled purposes.
-The scheduled purposes applicable to this licence are: research in connection with disorders, or the functioning, of the human body ('research'); and, quality assurance.
-The predominant scheduled purpose is research.
-This was the first site visit inspection of the establishment since it was issued an HTA licence in August 2010.
+The scheduled purposes applicable to this licence are: obtaining scientific or medical information about a living or deceased person which may be relevant to any other person (including a future person); research in connection with disorders, or the functioning, of the human body ('research'); and, quality assurance.
+This was the first site visit inspection of the establishment since it was issued a HTA licence in November 2014.
 It was a routine inspection, to assess whether the establishment is continuing to meet the HTA's standards.